wiedehopf/graphs1090/README.md

 ### Backup and Restore (different architecture, for example moving from RPi to x86 or the other way around)

-Basically the same procedure as above, but with this difference:

-Before doing the backup, run this command:
+Before proceeding, run the install / update script for graphs1090 on BOTH machines to get latest script versions.

 ```
-sudo /usr/share/graphs1090/rrd-dump.sh /var/lib/collectd/rrd/localhost/
+sudo /usr/share/graphs1090/rrd-dump.sh /var/lib/collectd/rrd/localhost /tmp/xml.tar.gz
 ```

-This creates XML files from the database files in the same directory which can be later restored to database files on the target system.
+This creates XML files from the database files and places them in a designated tar.gz file which can be later restored to database files on the target system.

-Follow the procedure outlined in "Backup and Restore (same architecture)" (see above)

-After restoring as described, run this command:
+Copy the file xml.tar.gz to the new computer, place it in /tmp and run:

 ```
-sudo /usr/share/graphs1090/rrd-restore.sh /var/lib/collectd/rrd/localhost/
+sudo /usr/share/graphs1090/rrd-restore.sh /tmp/xml.tar.gz /var/lib/collectd/rrd/localhost
 ```

 Again no guarantees, but this should work.